Are ebooks eligible?

 Must the author be a full-time resident of Florida?

-Yes, with the exception of the Florida Nonfiction and Visual Arts categories, which welcome submissions from non-Florida residents, as well as Florida residents.
+Yes, with the exception of the Florida Nonfiction, Visual Arts, and Cooking categories, which welcome submissions from non-Florida residents, as well as Florida residents.

 How do you define full-time Florida resident?